jazzTheJackRabbit/p2_traffic_sign_classifier/README.md

 * The final model's performance was high (above 93%) across all the datasets (training, testing, validation) - This provides evidence that the model generalizes well and works on new "unseen" data.

-The validation accuracy on during the training set is as follows:
+The validation accuracy during the training phase is as follows:

 <p align="center">
   <img src="./output_images/validation_accuracy.png" width="60%"/>